dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 dbt Cloud empowers data practitioners to develop in the tool of their choice.
 It ships with a [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) (local) or [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) (browser-based) to build, test, run, and version control your dbt projects.

-Both development tools are tailored to suit different roles and preferences within your team.
-To streamline your team’s workflow, it's important to know who is likely to prefer the dbt Cloud IDE and who might lean towards the dbt Cloud CLI.
-This section is a little different to the others and aims to clarify these preferences.
+Both development tools are tailored to suit different audiences and preferences within your team.
+To streamline your team’s workflow, it's important to know who will prefer the dbt Cloud IDE and who might lean towards the dbt Cloud CLI.
+This section aims to clarify these preferences.

 ### dbt Cloud IDE
 A single web-based interface for building, testing, running, and version-controlling dbt projects.
 It compiles dbt code into SQL and executes it directly on your database.